 Andy is a lecturer on the Business Analytics MSc.
-His main research interests lie in the application of simulation and data analytics to assess risk and optimise production.
+His main research interests lie how to translate complex quantitative analysis into useful insights understood by anyone.
 His specialism lies in quantitative operational research methods, including Monte Carlo simulation, Machine Learning and Data Analysis.

 Andy started out as a Risk Analyst at the Animal and Plant Health Agency, helping deliver the scientific evidence behind various UK policies and EU regulations in food safety and exotic disease control, working with Defra, the UK Food Standards Agency, the European Food Safety Authority and commercial companies such as Novartis and Unilever.
 Andy has also spent time as a Principal Modelling and Analysis Consultant at BAE Systems, delivering solutions to various problems including inventory forecasting and optimising processes for new digital technologies in forensics and warship energy management.